Analysis | The myth of rural America’s protection from the coronavirus

 The outbreak in Columbus Junction, the Des Moines Register wrote, has “sparked fears not only for the employees’ health but also for the vitality of this small town and the continuity of the nation’s meat supply.”

 It’s obviously true that the impact of the pandemic has been felt most dramatically in New York City.
-Data from Johns Hopkins University show that more than 10,000 people have died of covid-19, the disease caused by the virus, and more than 110,000 infections have been confirmed.
+Data from Johns Hopkins University show more than 10,000 people in the city have died of covid-19, the disease caused by the virus, and more than 110,000 infections have been confirmed.

 The density of cases in New York City introduces a different problem for less-dense areas of the country, one that’s reflected in the microcosm of Louisa County: The virus doesn’t stop at county borders.
-A number of the counties with the most cases per capita in the United States are places that are on the outskirts of New York City: Westchester County, to the city’s north, and over in New Jersey.
+A number of the counties with the most cases per capita in the United States are on the outskirts of New York City: Westchester County to the city’s north and in New Jersey.
 That holds elsewhere, too.
-In Louisiana, several of the counties with the most cases per capita are ones in the vicinity of New Orleans, even though the population density in those places is lower.
+In Louisiana, several counties with the most cases per capita are in the vicinity of New Orleans, even though the population density in those places is lower.

 The chart above, contrasting population density with per-capita spread of the coronavirus, uses lines to show some of those clusters.

-But notice the outliers.
+Notice the outliers.
 There’s Blaine County, Idaho, which apparently saw a surge in cases thanks to infected tourists.
-In Randolph County, Ga., an outbreak likely stemmed from an infected attendee at a funeral.
-Drop one infected person from outside a less densely populated area into even a localized pocket of density, and case totals can spike.
+In Randolph County, Ga., an outbreak probably stemmed from an infected attendee at a funeral.
+Drop one infected person from outside a less densely populated area into even a localized pocket of density and case totals can spike.

 Put another way: Personal distance is not a substitute for social distancing.